 - Healthy fats, including olive oil, avocado, coconut, nuts like walnuts, egg yolks, ground flaxseed and flaxseed oil

 - High-antioxidant foods, such as leafy greens, peppers, onions, citrus fruits, berries, broccoli, dark cocoa, acai, turmeric, herbs, etc.

 - Cold-water “fatty fish,” such as salmon, tuna, halibut, trout, mackerel, sardines and herring, which provide omega-3s

 - Wine in moderation (about one glass a day for women, two for men)

 - Boosting neuroplasticity by stimulating growth factors and neuronal connections, including those facilitated by neurotrophins and myokines.

-Aerobic exercises like brisk walking, swimming and cycling are among the best options for older adults for how to improve memory through exercise.
+Aerobic exercises like brisk walking, swimming and cycling are among the best options for older adults, including those who may deal with injuries or pain.

 4. Get Enough Sleep

 Sleep makes a big impact not only on your energy level, but also your focus, memory, problem-solving abilities, emotion regulation and creativity.